 The text must be in Swedish and cover a maximum of 2 000 characters including blank spaces.
 This is approximately half an A4 page in Arial, font size 11, single line spacing.

 Please state any longer interruptions in your active research time after your doctoral degree caused by any of the grounds recognised by the Swedish Research Council.
 Please state the interruption calculated as a full-time equivalent and rounded up into full calendar months.
 Please see the recognised grounds for deductible time under the heading “Career age” above.

-If your project relates to research in one of the areas of Precision medicine, Psychiatry with focus on compulsory mental care and forensic psychiatry, or antibiotics and antimicrobial resistance according to the definitions below, please mark this here.
+If your project relates to research in one of the areas of Precision medicine, Psychiatry with focus on compulsory mental care and forensic psychiatry, or Antibiotics and antimicrobial resistance, according to the definitions below, please mark this here.
 Please note that if you want to choose Psychiatry with focus on compulsory mental care and forensic psychiatry, then you must also choose review panel MH-12 Mental health for us to take your application for this area into account.